BlakeMScurr/obsidian-notes/Study/ZKPs/Papers/Literature.md

 Construction of a 3 element pairing based SNARK, and proof of a lower bound of 2 group elements in the symmetric group setting
 <!--SR:2022-06-27,29,210-->

+## Universal Updatable Snarks

+### GKMMM18

+Who are the authors of GKMMM18?
+?
+Jens Groth, Markulf Kohlweiss, Mary Maller, Sarah Meiklejohn, Ian Miers.

+What is the title of GKMMM18?
+?
+Updatable and Universal Common Reference Strings with Applications to zk-SNARKs

+What did GKMMM18 contribute?
+?
+A zk-SNARK with an updatable and universal CRS.
+Updatability guarantees the security of the CRS as long as one party is honest.
+Universality means the CRS applies to any relation.
+Neither property had existed before.

+###

+Who are the authors of MBKM19?
+?
+Mary Maller, Sean Bowe, Markulf Kohlweiss, Sarah Meiklejohn

+What is the title of MBKM19?
+?
+Sonic: Zero-Knowledge SNARKs from Linear-Size Universal and Updatable Structured Reference Strings

+What did MBKM19 contribute?
+?
+A zk_SNARK with a universal updatable CRS that scales linearly with respect to the supported circuits.
+GKMMM18's CRS, the previous state of the art, scaled quadratically.

+What is MBKM19 otherwise known as?
+?
+Sonic

+### GWC21

+Who are the authors of GWC21?
+?
+Ariel Gabizon, Zachary J. Williamson, Oana Ciobotaru

+What is the title of GWC21?
+?
+Plonk: Permutations over Lagrange-bases for Oecumenical Noninteractive arguments of Knowledge

+What did GWC21 contribute?
+?
+A zk-SNARK with an linear sized updatable universal structured reference string with practical prover time.
+Where the prover requires about 7.5-20 times fewer group exponentiations than Sonic/MBKM19, the previous state of the art.

+What is GWC21 otherwise known as?
+?
+Plonk

+# CRS MPC Protocols

+## BGM19

+Who are the authors of BGM19?
+?
+Sean Bowe, Ariel Gabizon, Ian Miers

+What is the title of BGM19?
+?
+Scalable Multi-party Computation for zk-SNARK Parameters in the Random Beacon Model

+What did BGM19 contribute?
+?
+A scalabe multi-party computation secure in the random beacon model which omits the precommitment phase, which holds even if an adversary has limited influence on the beacon.

 # To investigate
 Algebraic methods for interactive proof systems, Lund, Fortnow, Karloff, Nisan.
 This seems to show that MIP = NEXP, and seems to have the same result as BFL.
 It also has to do with PSPACE.
 This was mentioned in Shafi Goldwasser's Turing award speech.